imdadul2005/ipstorRestApi/README.md

   mvn test -Dserver=10.8.25.34 -Duri="physicalresource/storagepool"
   mvn test -Dserver=10.8.25.34 -Duri="physicalresource/storagepool" -Dmethod=post -Dpayload=test.json

-# Update : Log4j2 is added for loger information
+# Update : Log4j2 is added for logger information
   With the log4j2 added on this module, now all the logs will be saved into /logs/msg.log files.
 The msg.log file will be rotated.